How to Apply

-To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at: http://www.ascr.usda.gov/complaint_filing_cust.html, and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
+To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at: https://www.usda.gov/oascr/how-to-file-a-program-discrimination-complaint, and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
 To request a copy of the complaint form, call (866) 632-9992.
 Submit your completed form or letter to USDA by:

-(1) mail: U.S. Department of Agriculture
+- mail: U.S. Department of Agriculture

-Office of the Assistant Secretary for Civil Rights
+- Office of the Assistant Secretary for Civil Rights

 - 1400 Independence Avenue, SW

 - Washington, D.C.
 20250-9410;

-(2) fax: (202) 690-7442; or
+- fax: (202) 690-7442; or

+- email: firstname.lastname@example.org.
 This institution is an equal opportunity provider.
+2021

-feel free to contact the Child Nutrition Department at (817) 547-5860.
+If you have any questions or comments, feel free to contact the Child Nutrition Department at (817) 547-5860.